openwebos/nyx-lib/README.md

 nyx-lib
 =======

-Nyx is the webOS portability layer used to isolate the remainder of webOS from dependencies on the hardware and core OS upon which it is running.
+Nyx is the platform portability layer used to isolate the remainder of Open webOS from dependencies on the hardware and core OS upon which it is running.
 It is implemented as a shared library that exposes a uniform client API and that expects to call into a series of platform-dependent modules that implement the API for a particular device.

 This is the repository for nyx-lib, the shared library.